 The total course load for the candidate will be approved by the Dean.
-The position description should indicate the number of courses or range in number of courses that is expected for the position (e.g., if a 7-course teaching load, normally this will mean a January Term teaching assignment a 3-1-3 load.
-If a 6 course teaching load, with the option of teaching in January, the job ad should indicate a 3-0-3 load, with a January teaching option).
+The position description should indicate the number of courses or range in number of courses that is expected for the position.

 Notifying the Provost's Office

 Prior to conducting any phone interviews, send the names of all candidates that you wish to phone interview to the Dean so that the Dean may gather any further needed information related to our visa/international candidate support guidelines.
 Following the phone interviews and once you have determined which candidate you wish to invite for a final interview, touch base with the Dean again before proceeding.
 Ordinarily, final interviews for NTT candidates will occur by videoconference (Google Meet).
 If you wish to request permission to interview a candidate on campus, please speak with the Dean.
 Normally, only one candidate is interviewed at a time (in the final phase of the search) for a fixed-term appointment.
 A second candidate is only brought in if the first candidate is not acceptable or does not accept our offer.
 For per-course appointments, final interviews should also be handled by videoconference in normal search circumstances.